1nfiniteloop/pam-http/README.md

 ## Description

 Linux-pam (Pluggable Authentication Modules) is responsible for handling authentication requests in a flexible way from linux applications, such as login.
 This is a minimal pam-module implementation written in C which performs authentication through HTTP.

-The purpose for developing this pam-module is to delegate the authentication procedure to a remote party, and keep options open of how authentication actually is performed.
+The purpose for developing this pam-module is to dispatch the authentication procedure to a remote party, and keep options open of how authentication actually is performed.
 Compare with options like kerberos, ldap, pam_*sql, which is both higly coupled to a specific implemetation and complicated to install & configure.

-By using a simple HTTP POST request we allow the remote party (authentication server) to decide wether to use ldap, sql-database, or even omit local password prompting for other authentication schemes such as Oauth2, OpenID, BankID.
+By using a simple HTTP POST request we allow the remote party (authentication server) to decide wether to use ldap, sql-database, or even omit local password prompting for other authentication schemes such as Oauth2, OpenID, Webauthn or BankID.
 A mutual trust between server and pam-client is establish using ssl server & client certificates.

 ## Build

-1. Create build-environment with `docker build --tag=pam-http-builder:1.0.0 .devcontainer/`.
+1. Create build-environment with
+   `docker build --tag=pam-http-builder:1.0.0 .devcontainer/`.
 2. Build pam_http
   ```bash
   docker run \